florianv/petrinet/README.md

 // Adding the Token in the start Place.
 $placeStart->addToken($token);

-// Connect the start place to the transition.
+// Connecting the start Place to the Transition.
 $net->connect($placeStart, $transition);

-// Connect the transition to the end Place.
+// Connecting the Transition to the end Place.
 $net->connect($transition, $placeEnd);
 ```